 Maya Sunar ~ Beach front and a more upmarket property with prices starting at $267per night.

-The Breezes Bali Resort and Spa ~ came highly recommend by four retreat participants in 2017.
+The Breezes Bali Resort and Spa ~ came highly recommend by four retreat participants in 2017 if your looking for a different location after retreat.

 What is the accommodation like?